 When you come home from a disappointing date, it’s tempting to want to hurl your heels across the room, fling yourself across your bed and shout, “Well, that was a waste of time!”
 Okay, perhaps that’s just me.
 But there’s something pretty galling about setting aside an evening, getting all dolled up at the gym after work and rushing to the appointed meeting place, only to force yourself to make awkward chitchat for 45 minutes.
 We all know it’s part of the process – not just kissing the toads, but often staring at them while thinking, “I don’t know what else to ask you.
 I’m out of material.”
 I suffered through my fair share before meeting my boyfriend a year ago.
 Yet only later did I realize that all that effort – and even frustration – helped me gain a lot more than a good man.

-Here are four reasons to start dating online this year:
+Here are four reasons to give online dating a chance this year:

 1) It makes you a better conversationalist.